Skip to content

 How do I know if my child has a fine motor delay?

-Signs may include difficulty holding a pencil, messy handwriting, reluctance to draw or write, trouble with buttons or zips, or clumsiness with small objects.
-An occupational therapist at Kids Play can assess your child's skills through observation and standardised activities to identify any delays.
-However, occupational therapists cannot diagnose conditions like autism or ADHD; they focus on functional abilities and support.
+Signs include difficulty holding a pencil, reluctance to write or draw, messy handwriting, trouble with buttons or zips, or clumsiness with small objects.
+An occupational therapist at Kids Play can assess your child's skills and discuss observations with you.
+However, occupational therapists cannot diagnose conditions like autism or developmental coordination disorder—your GP or paediatrician can refer you for formal diagnosis if needed.

 What happens during a handwriting session at Kids Play?

-Can Kids Play help if my child is on an NDIS plan?
+Can Kids Play help if my child receives NDIS funding?

 Is this your clinic?
 Claim your listing to update availability whenever it changes.
 Free, no payment.
 Claim in 30 seconds →